Edmonton Valley Zoo: Polar Extremes: Arctic Shores

 The Arctic Shores replicates an Arctic coast.
 Harbour seals and northern fur seals can be viewed swimming underwater.

 Back Paddocks

-The back paddocks are home to the zoos larger hoof stock and include Bactrian camel, reindeers, guanacos, bighorn sheep, and a Sichuan takin group.
+The Back Paddocks are home to the zoos larger hoof stock and include Bactrian camel, reindeers, and a Sichuan takin group.

 Birds of Prey

 The Birds of Prey area features "non-releasable" raptors, some of which are in outreach programs.
-Some species include bald eagle, peregrine falcon, and snowy owl.
+Some species include Eurasian eagle owl and peregrine falcon.